maidsafe/rfcs/text/0037-disjoint-groups/0037-disjoint-groups.md

 If a group `(p)` splits, all its nodes stay connected: The new groups are now each other's `i`-th bucket, where `i` is the number of bits in `p`.

-The group sends a direct message to all its contacts to inform them about the split.
+The group sends a direct `GroupSplit(Prefix)` message to all its contacts to inform them about the split.
 These need to note that the group has split, even if they stay connected to all its members.

 The node can then disconnect immediately (no more `ConnectionUnneeded` required) from every group `(q)` for which `q` now differs in more than one bit from its new group prefix.